Why BBE @ UMN?

 Close-knit community

-With smaller class sizes, students get to know their professors, providing students with more opportunities in undergraduate research, co-ops, and internships across the country.
-Over 75 percent of our undergraduates have hands-on engineering experience before graduation.
+• With average class sizes of around 20 students, students get to know their professors, providing students with more opportunities in undergraduate research, co-ops, and internships across the country.

 Outstanding Career Outcomes